ibm-cloud-docs/vmwaresolutions/archiref/htdc-hpcs/htdc-hpcs-detail.md

 ## Firewall rules
 {: #htdc-hpcs-detail-fw-rules}

-The following figure describes the deployment of the HTDC virtual machines into the vCenter Server instance.
+The following figure describes the deployment of the HTDC VMs into the vCenter Server instance.

 ![Flows](../../images/htdc-hpcs-natfw.svg){: caption="Figure 1.
 Network address translation and firewall" caption-side="bottom"}

-The following firewall rules are configured on the management ESG when the HTDC on IBM Cloud service is deployed.
-This configuration allows outbound connectivity to the internet for the HyTrust virtual machines so that the license that is applied to the HTDC installation will not expire after a year.
+The following firewall rules are configured on the management ESG when the HTDC on {{site.data.keyword.cloud_notm}} service is deployed.
+This configuration allows outbound connectivity to the internet for the HyTrust VMs so that the license that is applied to the HTDC installation will not expire after a year.

 * Name: HytrustDC VM Outbound Traffic for DC1, source: <HTDC VM 1 UP>, destination:  any, service:  HTTPS/HTTP, action: Accept.
 * Name: HytrustDC VM Outbound Traffic for DC2, source: <HTDC VM 2 UP>, destination:  any, service:  HTTPS/HTTP, action: Accept.

 These rules will also allow automatic vitals reporting, if you enable it, as HDKC must be able to send the encrypted vitals bundle outbound to `https://vitals.hytrust.com` via TCP/443.

-These rules will also allow access to IBM Cloud IAM outbound to `https://iam.cloud.ibm.com` via TCP/443.
+These rules will also allow access to {{site.data.keyword.cloud_notm}} IAM outbound to `https://iam.cloud.ibm.com` via TCP/443.
 This access is required to validate the API key.
 If this access is not configured, you will receive the following error; Cannot retrieve HPCS access token.
 HTTPSConnectionPool(host-iam.cloud.ibm.com port=443)

 The following figure shows the following communication flows that are required between the HTDC components and external services.